Faruqt/employee-management-system/README.md

 This is a mono repository for the Employee Management System project.
 It includes the following components:

-- **Backend API**: A RESTful API responsible for managing employees, including their details, roles, and more.
+- **Backend API**: A RESTful API designed to manage organizations, branches, areas, roles, and the assignment of employees to these structures.
+It includes endpoints to efficiently create and manage employees, assign roles such as directors, managers, and employees, and facilitate seamless organizational operations within a single app.
-- **Lambda Functions**: Custom AWS Lambda functions used for authentication and other system tasks.
+- **Lambda Functions**: A custom AWS Lambda function that handles sending custom authentication messages, such as account creation and password reset notifications.

 ## Project Structure
 - `backend-api/`: Contains the backend API implementation.